 How to get here: 2 Ocean View Drive, Eastham, 02642.
 Click here to see a map.

 A little more mid-Cape is the unique and sprawling Mayflower Beach in Dennis.
 At low tide, you can walk for miles along the tidal flats, making it a perfect spot for sunsets, sandcastles, and skim-boarding.
 Located on the Cape’s calmer Bay side, the water here is warmer compared to some of the Atlantic-facing coastlines, and is usually seaweed-free.
 With parking, a snack bar, and restrooms on site, this powder-soft sand beach is among the Cape’s most accessible, and it was recently ranked one of the best on the Cape by travelawaits.com.
 But be wary: The parking lot fills up fast.
-Daily rates are $25 for weekdays and $30 for weekends, or a $75 weekly parking fee from Memorial Day to Labor Day, according to Capedays.com.
+Daily rates are $25 for weekdays and $30 for weekends, according to the town website.

 How to get here: 2 Dunes View Road, Dennis, 02638.
 Click here to see a map.